 Are you going to suddenly not need email one day in the future?

-GoDaddy will give you them, too, at first.
-But then they’ll charge you an arm, leg, torso, and head if they can after the initial year is up.
+GoDaddy will give you them for free, too, at first.
+But after the initial year is up, they’ll charge you an arm, leg, torso, and your head.

 You might think that a company’s Terms of Service is a decent cure for insomnia.